 - Boil water.

 Boiling water for tea is easy when you use an electric kettle with temperature settings.
-Boil extra water than what the tea calls for since you want more water to warm the teapot. - Warm up teapot.
+Boil more than needed since you want extra to warm up the teapot. - Warm up teapot.

 Pour some hot water into the teapot and swirl it around a bit.
 Discard the water. - Put rooibos tea into the teapot and add hot water.
 Cover teapot and steep.